 Many people struggle with weight loss because of persistent myths and misleading advice.
 Here are some of the most common misconceptions:

+Myth: You need to cut all carbs.
 While reducing refined carbs can help, whole grains and fiber-rich carbohydrates are essential for energy and digestion.

+Myth: Exercise alone will melt away fat.
 Physical activity is crucial, but weight loss primarily comes down to creating a calorie deficit — often through diet.

+Myth: Skipping meals helps you lose weight.
 Skipping meals can slow your metabolism and lead to overeating later in the day.

+Myth: All calories are equal.
 The source of calories matters — 200 calories of vegetables isn’t the same as 200 calories of soda in terms of nutrients and satiety.

 How Weight Loss Works: The Basics